NTCoding/prod-domain-biz-arch-building-blocks/README.md

 Business concepts within domains are leveraged to build capabilities that power products and contribute to delivering value propositions.

 Domain is a fuzzy word which can apply at different levels of scale including Micro, Meso, and Macro.
+When people use the word "domain" it can refer to any level of scale which will need to be implicitly determined by context or explicitly stated.

 <img src="resources/domains_levels_of_scale.jpg" width="450" />